larigens/alohomora/README.md

 OR

-If you would like to understand more about the code behind the app and edit it, click "code" - the green button.
+If you would like to understand more about the code behind the app and edit it, click "<> code" - the green button.
 Once you're in code view, in the local tab, copy the SSH key.
 Open the terminal in your Macbook or [git bash](https://git-scm.com/downloads), if you have Windows, and type:

 ```bash
 git clone [paste ssh key]